 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from Frankfurt (Main) Hbf to Köln Hbf by booking early.§

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Frankfurt (Main) Hbf to Köln Hbf without having to change trains.
-There are 19 direct trains from Frankfurt (Main) Hbf to Köln Hbf.
+There are 10 direct trains from Frankfurt (Main) Hbf to Köln Hbf each day.
 Though there may be fewer direct services available depending on your exact departure date.